 Open-Ended and Closed-Ended Loans

 Closed-ended loans are one-time loans that cannot be borrowed again once they’ve been repaid.
 As you make payments on closed-ended loans, the balance of the loan goes down.
 However, you don’t have any available credit you can use on closed-ended loans.
 Instead, if you need to borrow more money, you have to apply for another loan and go through the approval process over again.
-Common types of closed-ended loans include mortgage loans, auto loans, and student loans.
+Common types of closed-ended loans include mortgages, auto loans, and student loans.

 Secured and Unsecured Loans

 Unsecured loans don’t require an asset for collateral.
 These loans may be more difficult to get and have higher interest rates.
 Unsecured loans rely solely on your credit history and your income to qualify you for the loan.
 If you default on an unsecured loan, the lender has to exhaust collection options including debt collectors and a lawsuit to recover the loan.

 When it comes to mortgage loans, the term “conventional loan” is often used.
-Conventional loans are those that aren’t insured by a government agency like the Federal Housing Administration (FHA), Rural Housing Service (RHS), or the Veterans Administration (VA).
+Conventional loans are those that aren’t insured by a government agency such as the Federal Housing Administration (FHA), Rural Housing Service (RHS), or the Veterans Administration (VA).
 Conventional loans may be conforming, meaning they follow the guidelines set forth by Fannie Mae and Freddie Mac.
 Nonconforming loans don’t meet Fannie and Freddie qualifications.

 Loans to Avoid